Pineify Invite-Only Indicator: TradingView Signals and Overlays

 Frequently Asked Questions

-How do I add invite-only indicators to TradingView?
+▶How do I add invite-only indicators to TradingView?

-What is an invite-only script on TradingView?
+▶What is an invite-only script on TradingView?

-Which platforms does this indicator support?
+▶Which platforms does this indicator support?

-How is the win rate verified?
+▶How is the win rate verified?

 Pineify describes verification through rigorous backtesting across multiple assets and timeframes.
-When I evaluate any backtest claim, I still ask what defines a win, how trades are counted, and whether results are sensitive to slippage and fees.
+When I evaluate any backtest claim, I still ask what defines a win, how trades are counted, and whether the results are sensitive to slippage and fees.
 Those details matter more than a single headline percentage.

-Which timeframes work best?
+▶Which timeframes work best?

 The product positioning states flexibility from one-minute to daily charts.
 In practice, day traders often live between one and fifteen minutes, swing traders between four hours and daily, and longer-term investors emphasize daily and weekly context.
-I pick one primary timeframe and one confirmation timeframe to avoid overfitting my attention.
+I prefer picking one primary timeframe and one confirmation timeframe to avoid overfitting my attention.

-Is technical support provided?
+▶Is technical support provided?

 Disclaimer

-Your money and your life decisions deserve sober framing: trading signals are informational, not personalized advice
+Your money and your life decisions deserve sober framing: trading signals are informational, not personalized advice.

 If you use alerts or signals, you remain responsible for compliance with your jurisdiction, your broker's rules, and your personal risk tolerance.
 When in doubt, consult a licensed professional.
 I write from direct experience as a TradingView-heavy user, but your account size, obligations, and constraints may differ completely from mine.